Dintero/Dintero.Checkout.WooCommerce/README.md

 2021.03.31

-* Pay for Order issue fix
+* Bugfix: Pay for order created in wp-admin

 2021.03.29